kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-Nginx.md

 sidebar: mydoc_sidebar
 permalink: JATOS-with-Nginx.html
 folder:
-toc: false
+toc: true
-last_updated: 31 May 2020
+last_updated: 19 Aug 2020
 ---

 These are examples for configurations of [Nginx](https://www.nginx.com/) as a proxy in front of JATOS.
 It is not necessary to run JATOS with a proxy but it's common.
 They support WebSockets for JATOS' group studies.